 Bachelor of Science in Human Services

 The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services degree at its main campus in Springfield, Mass. and at its other six regional campuses.
-Students have the option to complete their studies with or without a concentration.
-With classes held on weekends, online, and evenings (in Milwaukee and Wilmington, and soon in St. Johnsbury), this program is convenient for working professionals.
+Students have the option to complete their bachelor's with or without a concentration.

 The School of Professional and Continuing Studies offers a tri-semester program, with terms beginning in the Fall, Spring, and Summer.
-You can begin your program at the start of any of the three terms.
+You can begin your bachelor's degree program at the start of any of the three terms.